- Frequently Asked Questions

-You need to type in the transmitter's ip address and select type of transmitter.
-Do this by opening the "Wireless IP" window under Edit (Cmd+W).
+You need to type in the receiver ip address and select type of receiver.
+Do this by opening the "Wireless IP" window under Edit (⌘W).
+If the receiver is connected correctly the Ping will show OK.
 You can save your ip setup and open it at a later time.
-Once the setup is done the "Ch I/O" page will show all detected receivers by name in the drop-down menu.
+Or import the info from WWB (Shure Wireless Workbench, Firmware & Network Summary Report -> Export as CSV ) Once the setup is done the "Ch I/O" page will show all detected receivers by name in the drop-down menu.

 HINT: The receiver channel names need to be different for every channel that you want to use.

 HINT: With Sony DWX Receivers, you`ll need to have the transmitters on when you pair the receivers with Wavetool for the first time.

 HINT: For the Sennheiser G3 500 & 2000 series the RX/TX firmware needs to be 1.7 or higher

 HINT: For Wisycom it is not possible to run the Wisycom Manager simultaneously with Wavetool due to a limitation in the receiver.

 - Next to the input channel number A/B letters show the active antenna input on the receiver.

 - A battery indicator is located on the top right.

 - The “LOW RF” alert will turn on when the incoming RF signal drops to zero.
 This alert can be turned off, on a channel-by-channel basis in the "CH I/O" window.
 The "LOW RF" alert will recover when the RF level comes back.
 You can change this behaviour and RF alert threshold in the Preferences (Cmd+P) window.